chatwoot/docs/docs/self-hosted/configuration/features/integrations/linear-integration-setup.md

 Setting up Chatwoot Linear integration involves 5 steps.

-1. Create a linear app in the [developer portal](https://linear.app/settings/api/applications/new).
+1. Create a Linear app in the [developer portal](https://linear.app/settings/api/applications/new).
 2. Add necessary details and save the app.
-3. Configure Chatwoot with the `Client ID` and `Signing Secret` obtained from the linear app.
+3. Configure Chatwoot with the `Client ID` and `Signing Secret` obtained from the Linear app.
-4. Open Chatwoot UI, navigate to integrations, Linear and click connect.
+4. Open Chatwoot UI, navigate to integrations, select Linear, and click connect.
 5. Voila!
-You should be able to use linear in your Chatwoot account.
+You should now be able to use Linear in your Chatwoot account.

 ## Register and configure the Linear app

-To use Linear Integration, you have to create a Linear app in the developer portal.
+To use Linear Integration, you need to create a Linear app in the developer portal.
 You can find more details about creating Linear apps at the [Linear developer portal](https://developers.linear.app/docs/oauth/authentication).

 1. Create a Linear app.
-2. Obtain the `Client Id` and `Client Secret` for the app and configure it in your `{Chatwoot installation url}/super_admin/app_config?config=linear`
+2. Obtain the `Client ID` and `Client Secret` for the app and configure it in your app config via `{Chatwoot installation url}/super_admin/app_config?config=linear`
 3. The callback URL should be `{Chatwoot installation url}/linear/callback`.
 4. Toggle the `Public` switch to make the app public.

 ![linear_app_domain](./images/linear/create-app.png)

-## Configure the environment variables in Chatwoot
+## Configure Linear app config

-Obtain the `Client ID` and `Client Secret` for the app and configure it in your Installation config it in the `{Chatwoot installation url}/super_admin/app_config?config=linear`.
+Obtain the `Client ID` and `Client Secret` for the app and configure it in your app config via `{Chatwoot installation url}/super_admin/app_config?config=linear`.
 These values will be available when you create the app in the developer portal.

 ```bash
 LINEAR_CLIENT_ID=